Carrot-Apple Dump Cake (vegan & plant-based)

 Sea salt, if needed, and freshly ground black pepper to taste

-Place all ingredients in a medium bowl, start together with a fork, and serve with fried pita triangles, chips, crackers, or the vegetables slices and sticks of your choice.
+Place all ingredients in a medium bowl, stir together with a fork, and serve with fried pita triangles, chips, crackers, or the vegetables slices and sticks of your choice.
 If not serving immediately, store in the refrigerator in an airtight container.

 #vegan #veganrecipes #veganfoodshare #veganfoodporn #plantbased #plantbasedrecipes #plantbasedfoodshare #plantbasedfoodporn #vegancorndip #plantbaseddip #vegandip #plantbasedcorndip